 The objective of Universal Waste guidance is to motivate organizations to recycle such wastes covered through streamlining how such items are gathered, managed, stored and transported.

 Further information on this guidance can be found on the EPA website under the Universal Waste section.
+Please check your country’s guidelines for lamp disposals in your country as laws differ from the United States.

 Advance Ballasts and PCBs